How Moving Online Can Boost Your Nonprofit Membership Benefits

 Paper registration forms are essentially blank canvases for your members to fill with different handwriting and formatting styles.
 After you decipher all the dots and dashes, you have to enter the information into an Excel sheet.
 Repeat these steps for each member and you end up spending a lot of time processing registrations!

-If you process online registrations through an online software such as Springly, the software automatically processes the payment and contact information once the member registers.
+If you process online registrations through online software such as Springly, the software automatically processes the payment and contact information once the member registers.

 All these handwritten membership forms